Sleep can affect your blood sugar levels and your blood glucose control can also affect your sleep, which results in trouble sleeping.

 OBSTRUCTIVE SLEEP APNEA (OSA) AND DIABETES

 Obstructive sleep apnea affects people’s ability to breathe during sleep.
-It is most common in people who are 35-54 and particularly in people who are overweight, as this can have an impact on their ability to breathe adequately at night, check out these meticore reviews.
+It is most common in people who are 35-54 and particularly in people who are overweight, as this can have an impact on their ability to breathe adequately at night.

 - Diabetes and obstructive sleep apnea